What I help people with

 |

 “Psychotherapy works for the treatment of depression, and the benefits are substantial.
 In head-to-head comparisons, in which the short-term effects of psychotherapy and antidepressants are pitted against each other, psychotherapy works as well as medication.
-This is true regardless of how depressed the person is to begin with.

 Psychotherapy looks even better when its long-term effectiveness is assessed.
 Formerly depressed patients are far more likely to relapse and become depressed again after treatment with antidepressants than they are after psychotherapy.
 As a result, psychotherapy is significantly more effective than medication when measured some time after treatment has ended, and the more time that has passed since the end of treatment, the larger the difference between drugs and psychotherapy.”